Specialized surgeons provide relief from GERD with state-of-the art surgical procedures

 - Sore throat

-An important fact to remember is that GERD is often progressive, meaning that it and its symptoms worsen over time and cause serious problems while it does it, including:
+GERD is often progressive, so its symptoms can worsen over time and cause serious problems, including:

 - Inflammation, irritation or swelling of the esophagus (esophagitis)

 - Precancerous changes to the esophagus (Barrett’s esophagus)

 Several tests are available to diagnose the underlying cause of your symptoms, including: